JeffreyBenjaminBrown/hode/docs/ui.md

 to complicate that view,
 inserting things that are justified farther to the right.

-Here's an example of a Search subgraph buffer's contents, after such complication.
+Here's an example of a subgraph buffer's contents, after such complication.
 (The actual display is in color, which makes it more readable.
 The column of numbers at the far left is described in the next section.)